ljw1004/vbspec/type-members.md

 ### Method Parameters

 A *parameter* is a variable that can be used to pass information into and out of a method.
 Parameters of a method are declared by the method's parameter list, which consists of one or more parameters separated by commas.
-If no type is specified for a parameter and strict semantics are used, a compile-time error occurs.
-Otherwise the default type is `Object` or the type of the parameter's type character.
-Even under permissive semantics, if one parameter includes an `As` clause, all parameters must specify types.

-Parameters are specified as value, reference, optional, or paramarray parameters by the modifiers `ByVal`, `ByRef`, `Optional`, and `ParamArray`, respectively.
-A parameter that does not specify `ByRef` or `ByVal` defaults to `ByVal`.

-Parameter names are scoped to the entire body of the method and are always publicly accessible.
-A method invocation creates a copy, specific to that invocation, of the parameters, and the argument list of the invocation assigns values or variable references to the newly created parameters.
-Because external method declarations and delegate declarations have no body, duplicate parameter names are allowed in parameter lists, but discouraged.

-The identifier may be followed by the nullable name modifier `?` to indicate that it is nullable, and also by array name modifiers to indicate that it is an array.
-They may be combined, e.g. "`ByVal x?() As Integer`".
-It is not allowed to use explicit array bounds; also, if the nullable name modifier is present then an `As` clause must be present.

 ```antlr
 ParameterList